Distant source tsunamis are created more than three hours' travel time from the Canterbury coast.

 Our 2010 Chilean tsunami page holds more information on what happened along the Canterbury coast during this distant source event.

-New Zealand receives warnings of distant source tsunamis from the Pacific Tsunami Warning Center (PTWC) in Hawaii.
+New Zealand receives information statements about distant source tsunamis from the Pacific Tsunami Warning Center (PTWC) in Hawaii.
 The PTWC continuously monitors earthquake activity and sea levels in the Pacific region using data from participating nations, including New Zealand.

-PTWC tsunami watches and warnings are sent to the Ministry of Civil Defence and Emergency Management (MCDEM) in New Zealand, and are then passed on to regional Civil Defence Emergency Management (CDEM) groups, local authorities and emergency services.
-Scientists from the Institute of Geological and Nuclear Sciences model the likely tsunami surge heights and pass these on to MCDEM and CDEM groups.
-Decisions to evacuate areas are made by the local council.
+PTWC tsunami information statements are sent to the Ministry of Civil Defence & Emergency Management (MCDEM) in New Zealand, and anyone can subscribe to get tsunami information emailed to them from the PTWC.
+MCDEM, with the help of a scientific advisory panel, assess the information in the PTWC statements and will issue an advisory, or a warning if a tsunami is likely to be big enough to create strong currents or flood land in New Zealand.
+Decisions to evacuate areas are made by local councils.
 While scientists can model what a tsunami is likely to do, many factors influence the impact a tsunami will have, and these are difficult to predict.
 Also, the behaviour of a tsunami, and the impact it can have, can vary a lot over a very short length of coast.

 Most tsunamis only cause strong currents in the sea and surges on beaches.
 In this case a tsunami warning from MCDEM or your local council will only advise to stay off beaches and out of the water.
 If the tsunami is big enough that it is likely to flood land your local council will make a decision to evacuate certain areas.